 Life insurance You can make a gift of life insurance to Music of the Baroque by transferring ownership of the policy or naming Music of the Baroque as beneficiary.
 Your estate may be entitled to a charitable deduction for such a gift.

 Retirement plan assets Designating Music of the Baroque as a beneficiary of retirement plan assets can offer significant tax advantages.
 Most retirement plans are subject to both income taxes and estate taxes if left to individual heirs; such taxes are avoided if you name Music of the Baroque as beneficiary.

 For more information about making a planned gift, or to let us know that you have included Music of the Baroque in your estate plan, please email Declan McGovern, Executive Director, or call 312-551-1415, ext 22.
 Or print and mail back the planned giving form.

 A Musical Feast is an elegant evening of dining and dancing with a very special performance by members of the Music of the Baroque Chorus and Orchestra.
-Please contact Development Manager Mary Siegel about next year's event.
+Please contact Development Manager Mary Siegel about this year's event on June 1.

 Music of the Baroque supports choral education at Chicago public high schools through its “Strong Voices” arts education program.